martintrojer/martintrojer.github.com/content/post/2011-11-29-scheme-as-an-embedded-dsl-in-clojure.md

 (cons 1 [2])
 ```

 The second parameter in clojure is a sequence.
-A function is more suited than a macro to translate this;
+A function is more suited than a macro to translate this:

 ```clojure
 (defn cons [fst snd]